mikeruhl/TableStorageApi/README.md

 It's a console app, run it from Visual Studio or the command line to get a demonstration of working with entities in storage account tables.

+## Tear down

+Don't forget to delete the storage account you created.
+They cost money!

 ## Questions?

 Open an issue, let me know!